 On occasion, the stains are too strong for a teeth bleaching procedure to work.
-When this happens, Dr. Garcia can provide an alternative treatment.
+When this happens, we can provide an alternative treatment.
 For example, patients in Albuquerque can have dental veneers placed on the surface of teeth in order to cover dark stains.
 This is often preferable for patients that smoke since veneers are stain resistant and won't yellow quickly like natural teeth.
 Still, it is wise to try a teeth whitening procedure first, before starting a cosmetic one.

 Genetics, aging, and consumption of staining substances (smoking, coffee, tea, and colas) are just a few reasons why teeth appear dark.

-Albuquerque Teeth Whitening FAQ
+Teeth Whitening FAQ

-Q: Does tooth whitening cause permanent tooth sensitivity?
+Q. Does tooth whitening cause permanent tooth sensitivity?

-A: Sensitivity from tooth whitening is always transient.
-That means if there is any sensitivity caused by the whitening, it goes away within one to two days after the treatment, and the patient returns to the state of sensitivity he or she had prior to starting the whitening process.
+A. Sensitivity from tooth whitening is always transient.
+If there is any sensitivity caused by the whitening, it goes away within one to two days after the treatment, and the patient returns to the state of sensitivity he or she had prior to starting the whitening process.

-Q: Can I get my teeth whitened?
+Q. Can I get my teeth whitened?

-A: Most people are candidates for tooth whitening, but again, each situation is unique and it's best to contact your dental professional.
+A. Most people are candidates for tooth whitening, but again, each situation is unique and it's best to contact your dental professional.

-Q: How long does tooth whitening last?
+Q. How long does tooth whitening last?

-A: Typically you can expect whitening to last from six months to two years, although some studies report results lasting up to 10 years.
+A. Typically you can expect whitening to last from six months to two years, although some studies report results lasting up to 10 years.
 Avoiding red wine, coffee, and smoking—all of which can cause staining—helps preserve the results.

-Q: Is tooth bleaching safe?
+Q. Is tooth bleaching safe?

-A: Yes, many studies have proven that tooth whitening is safe.
+A. Yes, many studies have proven that tooth whitening is safe.
 You can protect your tooth enamel by using calcium sulfate and fluoride.

-Q: How much does tooth whitening cost?
+Q. How much does tooth whitening cost?

-A: Prices vary widely for tooth whitening.
+A. Prices vary widely for tooth whitening.
 Over-the-counter kits can cost as little as $20, with extensive in-office procedures approaching up to $1,000.
 If you want professional whitening, expect the price to be around $300 to $800.
 If you want an at-home bleaching kit from your dentist, expect to pay between $300 and $600.
 Learn more about dental insurance and financing.

-Q: Does tooth whitening affect fillings, veneers, or crowns?
+Q. Does tooth whitening affect fillings, veneers, or crowns?

-A: Tooth whitening has little or no effect on restorative materials such as porcelain or crowns, but it may temporarily reduce the bond strength between enamel and composite restorations.
-This is why it’s a good idea to check with your dental professional before beginning any course of tooth whitening.
+A. Tooth whitening has little or no effect on restorative materials such as porcelain or crowns, but it may temporarily reduce the bond strength between enamel and composite restorations.
+This is why it is a good idea to check with your dental professional before beginning any course of tooth whitening.

-Q: Is the agent used in tooth whitening toxic?
+Q. Is the agent used in tooth whitening toxic?

-A: Products developed from carbamide peroxide, hydrogen peroxide, and urea (substances found in every human cell), should be used cautiously to alleviate concern.
+A. Products developed from carbamide peroxide, hydrogen peroxide, and urea (substances found in every human cell), should be used cautiously to alleviate concern.
 Those who have issues are the ones who don't follow instructions and overuse the products for months or years.

 There is more residual sensitivity with store bought teeth bleaching kits due to the "one-size fits all" trays that come in the kit vs the custom fit trays from the dentist.